FranciscoOrtizTena/ML_Zoomcamp/12_week_capstone_project/README.md

 5. The models were compared, where RandomForestRegressor was the one with the best r2_score.
 6. The final model was trained with the full data train and compared with the test data, the r2_score was better with a 98.57%.

-## Deploymeny locally
+## Deployment locally
-B) The second file is the [build_bento_model_price.ipynb](https://github.com/FranciscoOrtizTena/ML_Zoomcamp/blob/main/12_week_capstone_project/build_bento_model_price.ipynb) file, here the best model, which was the Random Forest Regressor model, is trained again and saved into a model to deploy it, then
+B) The second file is the [build_bento_model_price.ipynb](https://github.com/FranciscoOrtizTena/ML_Zoomcamp/blob/main/12_week_capstone_project/build_bento_model_price.ipynb) file, here the best model, which was the Random Forest Regressor model, is trained again and saved into a model to deploy it, then [train.py](https://github.com/FranciscoOrtizTena/ML_Zoomcamp/blob/main/12_week_capstone_project/train.py) is elaborated with the script to deploy it locally using the bento interface.

+The you can run it locally using the following command in the terminal

+'''bash
+bentoml serve train.py:svc --production
+'''